Xiongnu: Southern Xiongnu

-Yufuluo travelled to Luoyang to seek aid from the Han court, but the court was in disorder from the clash between Grand General He Jin and the eunuchs, and the intervention of the warlord Dong Zhuo.
-The Chanyu subsequently settled down with his followers around Pingyang, east of the Fen River in Shanxi.
-In 195, he died and was succeeded as chanyu by his brother Huchuquan.
+Yufuluo travelled to Luoyang to seek aid from the Han court, but the court was in disorder from the clash between Grand General He Jin and the eunuchs, and the eventual intervention of the warlord Dong Zhuo.
+The Chanyu later settled down with his followers around Pingyang, east of the Fen River in Shanxi, where he died and was succeeded by his brother Huchuquan in 195.
 Meanwhile, the rebels initially elected their own chanyu, but after he died just a year into his reign, they left the position vacant and had an elderly nominal king put in his place.
-With the Southern Xiongnu in disarray, many of the tribes opted to distance themselves from the ongoing Han civil war.
-Yufuluo's group and the Xiuchuge were drawn into the conflict from time to time before they were all subdued by the warlord Cao Cao.'
+The Southern Xiongnu had effectively dissolved, as many of the their tribes had broken away and maintained their distance from the ongoing Han civil war.
+The main exceptions were Yufuluo's group and the Xiuchuge, who were drawn into the conflict but were later subdued by the warlord Cao Cao.'

-The Southern Xiongnu upheaval caused several frontier commanderies such as Shuofang and Yunzhong to be lost to hostile tribes, prompting Cao Cao to abolish and abandon them.
-In 216, he detained Huchuquan in the city of Ye and reorganized the last vestiges of the Southern Xiongnu into the Five Divisions (Left, Right, South, North and Centre) around Taiyuan Commandery in modern-day Shanxi, bringing them closer to the Chinese court's influence.
-The office of chanyu remained with Huchuquan at Ye until his death, after which it became vacant, while the Five Divisions were placed under the supervision of his uncle, Qubei.
-Each division was led by a local chief, who in turn was under the surveillance of a Chinese resident.
+The Xiongnu upheaval caused several frontier commanderies such as Shuofang and Yunzhong to be lost to hostile tribes, prompting Cao Cao to abolish and abandon them.
+In 216, he detained Huchuquan in the city of Ye and reorganized the last vestiges of the Southern Xiongnu into the Five Divisions (五部 (Wǔbù); Left, Right, South, North and Centre) around Taiyuan Commandery in modern-day Shanxi, bringing them closer to the Chinese court's influence.
+The office of chanyu remained with Huchuquan at Ye until his death, after which it became vacant.
+The Five Divisions were placed under the supervision of his uncle, Qubei, with each division being led by a local chief, who in turn was under the surveillance of a Chinese resident.
 This was aimed at preventing the tribes in Shanxi from engaging in rebellion, and also allowed Cao Cao to use them as auxiliaries in his cavalry.